monerodocs/md/docs/technical-specs.md

 ### Main emission

 * first, the main emission is about to produce ~18.132 million coins by the end of May 2022
-* as of June 2020 the emission is about 8 XMR per 10 minutes
+* as of June 2023 the emission is about 3 XMR per 10 minutes
 * see [charts and details](https://www.reddit.com/r/Monero/comments/512kwh/useful_for_learning_about_monero_coin_emission/)

 ### Tail emission

-* the tail emission kicks in once main emission is done
+* the tail emission kicked in after main emission is done
 * it will produce 0.6 XMR per 2-minute block
 * this translates to <1% inflation decreasing over time

 ## Max supply

-* ~18.132 million XMR + 0.6 XMR per 2 minutes
+* ~18.293 million XMR + 0.6 XMR per 2 minutes
 * technically infinite but practically deflationary if accounted for lost coins

 ## Divisibility